fallanic/node-squad/README.md

 Run N functions in parallel.
 When all the functions are finished, N new functions are triggered, until the input data set is drained.

-This package is based on the excellent https://github.com/kriskowal/q It can be useful for different purpose (avoid api throttle etc.).
+This package is based on the excellent https://github.com/kriskowal/q <br>
+It can be useful for different purpose (avoid api throttle etc.).